marioy47/blog-posts/phpcodesniffer-vscode-wordpress-config/index.md

 ---
-title: Configure PHP_CodeSniffer to manage coding standards for WordPress Development
+title: Configure PHP_CodeSniffer and Visual Studio Code to manage coding standards for WordPress Development
 tags: phpcs, phpcbf, wordpress, vscode, composer, php
 ---

-# Configure PHP_CodeSniffer to manage coding standards for WordPress Development
+# Configure PHP_CodeSniffer and Visual Studio Code to manage coding standards for WordPress Development

 In this article I'll try to show you how to setup a development environment for a WordPress plugin that follows the WordPress coding standards.